thejmazz/openstack-recipes/recipes/pki-cfssl/README.md

 curl: (51) SSL: no alternative certificate subject name matches target host name '172.20.4.84'
 ```

-To test from your workstation, place the following in your `/etc/hosts`:
+To test from your workstation, place the following in your `/etc/hosts` (for windows see [this](https://gist.github.com/zenorocha/18b10a14b2deb214dc4ce43a2d2e2992)):

 ```
 echo "$(terraform output web_floating_ip) nginx.local" >> /etc/hosts